Ice vs Heat for Treating Your Meniscus Injury

 Sometimes we feel pain while doing a certain activity - should you still use heat?
 Using heat in the morning before you start your day or before activity can help to boost the healing process and reduce your risk of re-injury.
 Too much heat (especially when you suffer a set-back with swelling / inflammation) can make your inflammation worse.
 Cold compression with a Cold Compress or Ice Pack should be used part-way through your day when you suffer from on-going pain and inflammation as a natural pain-reliever.

-Blood Circulation Boost enhances the local blood circulatory system, increasing the flow of nutrients your tissue needs to heal - oxygen, nutrients, anti-bodies and energy.
+Circulatory Boost enhances the local blood circulatory system, increasing the flow of nutrients your tissue needs to heal - oxygen, nutrients and water (basically energy).

 When heat is applied to your knee, your veins will start to get bigger (expand) to allow more blood flow through to your meniscus tear.
 This in turn relaxes your knee, making your meniscus more flexible and elastic.
 This is why heat is used on older (chronic) injuries, to loosen tissue and bring in the blood flow needed for healing.
 Your body will begin to heal itself after its' injured.
 Increasing your blood flow with heat will actually speed up this natural process.